 You have the right to request that your personal data be deleted; including if we no longer need it for the purpose we collected it, or you withdraw your consent.

-Following such a request we will erase your personal data without undue delay unless continued retention is necessary and permitted by law.
+We will erase your personal data without undue delay unless continued retention is necessary and permitted by law.
 If we made the personal data public, we will take reasonable steps to inform other data controllers processing about your erasure request.

 You have the right to object to us processing your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.